 Expand your concept of “meatless”

-If visions of endless vegetables is what comes to mind when you think of having a meatless meal, it’s time to learn more about this concept!
+If visions of endless vegetables or tofu comes to mind when you think of meatless meals, it’s time to learn more about this concept!

 Serving meatless meals doesn’t mean skipping hearty, filling foods.
 Rice and beans can be delicious if you learn to cook them properly.
 Eggs, potatoes, pastas, and so many more options await you.